Episode 17: He’s Able

 [“Black Baby” plays underneath]

-Jack Arnold Beam: Now that was Nina Simone's record of “Brown Baby,” that Marceline had changed the words to after they had adopted Jimmy Junior.
+Jack Arnold Beam: “Now that was Nina Simone's record of 'Brown Baby,' that Marceline had changed the words to after they had adopted Jimmy Junior.
 Loretta played organ.
 I heard that song when I first came back.
 She was singing it in one of the meetings, and she would sing it every once in a while, but they changed the lyrics of it, so it made more sense from her personal viewpoint.
-She came in and, I think she did it and one or two takes, because she had sang that song so many times.
+She came in, and I think she did it and one or two takes, because she had sung that song so many times.
 Dick Tropp, he played cello.
-The cello and the organ together, it made a real dramatic sound.
+The cello and the organ together made a real dramatic sound.”

 The organ melts into the abyss as Marceline’s falsetto, raw and emotional, transforms the soft lullaby into a mournful dirge.

-Q383 Jones: I haven’t thought of that song for so long in years, or the meaning of those words.
+Q383 Jones: “I haven’t thought of that song for so long in years, or the meaning of those words.
 They’re beautiful.
-One thing, to hear Marceline’s sweet voice, another to hear the words.
+One thing, to hear Marceline’s sweet voice, another to hear the words.”

-Jack Arnold Beam: I don't know, several years back, I opened my album and just made copies of it.
+Jack Arnold Beam: “I don't know, several years back, I opened my album and just made copies of it.
 I had the first album that's out, but it's open now.
 In 1993, we had what was called “the no-name storm,” and I live right on a big river; it's a big one.
-What happened was in the middle of the night, about 4:00- 5:00 o'clock in the morning, it had been storming all night long, thundering and storming and carrying on.
-Well I woke up about 5:00 o'clock in the morning.
+What happened was in the middle of the night, about 4:00- 5:00 a.m., it had been storming all night long, thundering and storming and carrying on.
+Well, I woke up at about 5:00 a.m.
 I heard water.
-Well, outside my bedroom window is my swimming pool, and I thought, well, maybe because it's been raining and thundering and carrying on all this time, that the swimming pool is over running, and I didn't know it, you know?
-So I got up to look out the window to see what's happening with the swimming pool, and when I put my feet on the ground, it was in about 5 inches of water [chuckles].
-So I looked out my other window there by the, in the bedroom, at the river, and the river was in my house.
-So in a period of about 30-40 minutes or so, it was waist deep in my house and went past my house a block or so.
-I had all my stuff out in the garage in a, boxed up, of all those originals and the flood wiped them out.
-So, I had fish in my garage, so that was an exciting part, but yeah, I lost a lot of stuff, cassettes and stuff that over the years of songs you know, that I’d wrote and had copies of some, you know, of the stuff we've done, and that all got wiped out too.
+Outside my bedroom window is my swimming pool, and I thought, well, maybe because it's been raining and thundering and carrying on all this time, that the swimming pool is overflowing.
+So, I got up to look out the window to see what's happening with the swimming pool, and when I put my feet on the ground, it was in about 5 inches of water [chuckles].
+So, I looked out my other window at the river, and the river was in my house.
+So, in a period of about 30-40 minutes or so, it was waist deep in my house and went past my house a block or so.
+I had all my stuff out in the garage, boxed up, of all those originals, and the flood wiped them out.
+I had fish in my garage, so that was an exciting part, but yeah, I lost a lot of stuff, cassettes and stuff that over the years of songs that I’d written and had copies of some of the stuff we've done, and that all got wiped out too.”

-In the same year as the no-name storm that destroyed the master recordings of, He’s Able, a mysterious underground record label called Grey Matter released He’s Able on CD, only their version includes a thirteenth track.
+In the same year as the no-name storm that destroyed the master recordings of He’s Able, a mysterious underground record label called Grey Matter released He’s Able on CD only their version includes a thirteenth track.
 The audio from the last day in Jonestown, otherwise known as “the death tape.”
 Researchers have tried to uncover who was behind the re-release.
 Jack Arnold was never asked permission or contacted about it, though he is aware of its existence.
-Researchers’ efforts uncovered some interesting connections to Genesis P. Orridge and Monte Casazza, pioneers of the industrial music scene, but in the end it was never uncovered who released the CD.
+Researchers’ efforts uncovered some interesting connections to Genesis P. Orridge and Monte Casazza, pioneers of the industrial music scene, but in the end, it was never uncovered who released the CD.
 Legend has it that Casazza broke into the San Francisco Temple shortly after the tragedy and absconded with memorabilia.
 Even after all this time, tales of forgotten Temple recordings and newfound footage circulate amongst researchers.
 There is no telling what might still be out there undiscovered.

-Q219 Jonestown Express: “How Deep is Your Love.”
+Q219 Jonestown Express: “How Deep Is Your Love.”

 Jack Arnold Beam exceeded everyone’s expectations as a music director and record producer.
 The end product was masterfully executed and entertaining to listen to.
-Jack helped the Temple develop its sound that would accompany Jim Jones’ speeches as they traveled through the nation.
+Jack helped the Temple develop its sound that would accompany Jim Jones’ speeches as they traveled throughout the nation.
 The music was often someone’s first and last impression of the Temple and its mission.
-Prominent figures, politicians and other churches invited the Temple to perform both in the United States and later in Guyana.
+Prominent figures, politicians, and other churches invited the Temple to perform both in the United States and later in Guyana.
 Temple members, though extraordinarily talented, presented the image of everyday people united for a common cause, an image anyone seeking votes or followers gladly stood behind.
 Jack was happy with his experiences making the album and working with the Temple choir, but over time, there were aspects of Temple life that made him reconsider his membership.

-Jack Arnold Beam: You know something?
-The music drug in so much, and the other part of it was the speculation on older people's part, you know, when we would go, we would get invited to go sing and stuff, you know, and him speak.
-He would have people acting like they were, you know, newcomers to the church.
-Usually they would be dressed up as older people and he would do fake healings and stuff, and the people who were in the audience, who had no idea who we were or who he was, you know, saw that, and between the music and the exuberance of all of that, you know, vibe and him do stuff like that, it was a shoo-in, you know, that they would follow him.
-But without the music it wouldn't be near as dynamic as it got.
-When I heard that they were talking about going to the jungle, you know, and I, I just I, I wasn't going to do that.
-I mean, I had too many things I wanted to really do in terms of my own pursuit of music and whatnot, to be strung out.
-And I had also known enough to know what was going on with his whole outfit, and I thought to myself, because you couldn't really talk to anybody or it goes straight to him, but I thought to myself, “he gets your ass out there in the jungle, you ain't going nowhere.”
-The more I found out and the more I learned being there and being around the group that he had his meetings with, and stuff privately, you know, the Planning Commission and all that.
-'Cause they drafted me into that, and after I saw everything, I just, I went home and I told Cindy, “pack it up babe, we're outta here.”
+Jack Arnold Beam: “You know something?
+The music drug in so much, and the other part of it was the speculation on older people's part, when we would go, we would get invited to go sing and stuff, and for Jones to speak.
+He would have people acting like they were newcomers to the church.
+Usually they would be dressed up as older people and he would do fake healings and stuff, and the people who were in the audience, who had no idea who we were or who he was, saw that, and between the music and the exuberance of all of that, the vibe and him do stuff like that, it was a shoo-in that they would follow him.
+But without the music, it wouldn't be nearly as dynamic as it was.
+When I heard that they were talking about going to the jungle, I wasn't going to do that.
+I had too many things I wanted to do in terms of my own pursuit of music and whatnot, to be strung out.
+I knew enough to know what was going on with his whole outfit, and I thought to myself, because you couldn't really talk to anybody or it goes straight to him, but I thought to myself, “he gets your ass out there in the jungle, you ain't going nowhere.”

-In 1976, Jack Arnold Beam and his wife Cindy left the Temple.
+In 1976, Jack Arnold Beam and his wife, Cindy, left the Temple.
 The years Jack spent living his dreams of writing music for a great humanitarian cause had turned into a living nightmare.
 Because of Jack’s proximity to Jim Jones, he knew life in Jonestown would be nothing less than a prison, and his music would be used to recruit more workers into a cause that was becoming a dictatorship.
-All of the good intentions and dreams Jack conceptualized for He’s Able, turned to ashes in the wake of Jones' narcissism.
+All of the good intentions and dreams Jack conceptualized for He’s Able turned to ashes in the wake of Jones' narcissism.
 The paranoia fueling the fires of Jones' constant rage threatened to burn down all they had built.
 Jones began to alienate Temple leaders like Jack with his erratic behavior and shifting ideals.

-Q963 Jones: What the hell?
+Q963 Jones: “What the hell?
 You always questioning my honesty.
 Questioning my honesty.
 I– Anybody know that I gave all these millions up, when I coulda collected it.
 You people that’ve given it to me.
 When I healed you– How many have I healed...?
 How many have I got out of trouble?
 How many have I got your loved ones out of jail?
 So (voice rises) obviously I’m not uh– I’m not taking advantage.
 Who in the hell would want– This is a picnic. ...First comers, they say, well, he– there’s some rumor that I’m– I come– come over here and make slaves out of the people, and then– then kick you off after I’ve g– got the place.
-What the hell would I want with it? (chuckles) I don’t want to even live, so what would I want with this place?
+What the hell would I want with it? (chuckles) I don’t want to even live, so what would I want with this place?”

-Jack Arnold Beam: Listening to him right at the end, I started really hawking in on him, but he was always, you know, I'd smoked grass and all that stuff when I was out on my own in music full time and all that stuff, before I even came there, and I knew the guy was ripped because I could look at the, look at his eyes.
-Before I left, I started really paying attention to the guy and I knew he was, you know, jacked.
+Jack Arnold Beam: “Listening to him right at the end, I started really hawking in on him.
+I'd smoked grass and all that stuff when I was out on my own in music full time and all that stuff, before I even came there, and I knew the guy was ripped because I could look at his eyes.
+Before I left, I started really paying attention to the guy, and I knew he was jacked.
 But when he was down there in Jonestown, he was so strung out on drugs, and being insecure to start with, and paranoid to the max, and I mean he was paranoid up here before he ever went down there, because I worked with enough musicians strung out on pills and dope and all kinds of stuff.
-I thought it would be basically the same crap that was going on while I was in there, and that is that they want to, you know, have a commune, and this and that, and I was thinking to myself, “they'll be out in the hot sun down by the equator, it's going to be a lot of fun out there picking up crap and working all day in the hot sun while Jones is in his apartment getting stoned.”
-When you get like that where you’re every day, you're just, you know, wiped out, paranoia, emotionally, that it, it tends to put one through that I knew i'm not going to be going along with all this.
-I'm just not, I'm not putting up with that.
+I thought it would be basically the same crap that was going on while I was in there, that they want to have a commune, and I was thinking to myself, “They'll be out in the hot sun down by the equator, it's going to be a lot of fun out there picking up crap and working all day in the hot sun while Jones is in his apartment getting stoned.”
+When you get like that, where you’re every day just wiped out, paranoia, emotionally, that it, it tends to put one through that I knew I’m not going to be going along with all this.
+I'm just not, I'm not putting up with that.”

-Q935: Shawn Baker sings Jonestown Express cover of “The Banana Boat Song.”
+Q935: Shawn Baker sings Jonestown Express' cover of “The Banana Boat Song.”

 The music of the Temple would go on evolving with the message in Jack's absence.
 Life in the jungle influenced the music.
 Guyana was now their home.

-Q365 Greg Watkins: And now, ladies and gentlemen.
+Q365 Greg Watkins: “And now, ladies and gentlemen.
 We’re glad to have you here in Jonestown, Guyana.
 Sit back and enjoy yourself.
 We have a brief program.
-Presenting to you, The Jonestown Express.
+Presenting to you, The Jonestown Express.”

 Q352: Deanna Wilkinson sings “1981.”

-Q401 Jones: ’cause he leaned over to me, and he said that– “Who’s that young woman singing that ‘1981’?”
+Q401 Jones: “’cause he leaned over to me, and he said that– “Who’s that young woman singing that ‘1981’?”
 He said, “Is that the young woman you were talkin’ about that they threw acid on?”
 I said yes [Deanna Wilkerson].
 He said, “I’ll bet that’s right.”
 He said, “I’ll bet it’s 1981.”
-I said, be 198– He said, “I’ll bet by 1981, Comrade Jim Jones” – he calls me Comrade Jim Jones – he says, “I– I’ll bet, people– people won’t be able to pass freely out of USA or in USA by 1981.”
+I said, be 198– He said, “I’ll bet by 1981, Comrade Jim Jones” – he calls me Comrade Jim Jones – he says, “I– I’ll bet, people–people won’t be able to pass freely out of USA or in USA by 1981.”
 He said, “I like that song.
 It’s a sad song, but I like that song.”

-Mike Wood: Again, what happened to her face?
-Oh there was all this, you know, Jim would come up with this story: “Oh yeah, some racist threw shit in her face,” or something.
+Mike Wood: “Again, what happened to her face?
+Oh, Jim would come up with this story: “Oh yeah, some racist threw shit in her face,” or something.
 I think she probably got burned when she was a baby or something.
-You know, one of those accidental things where, you know, a hot pot falls off the stove and the poor kid gets in the way and there you are.
+One of those accidental things where a hot pot falls off the stove and the poor kid gets in the way, and there you are.
 I think that's really what happened.
-Jim Jones, he said anything at the moment that served his purpose, whether it's the truth or not.
+Jim Jones said anything at the moment that served his purpose, whether it was the truth or not.
 I think she suffered from an accident.
 The scars on her face were the result of an accident when she was just a little kid.
-He loved to lie, he, he just loved, and he was always doing it.
-So yeah, he said that about her, but, you know, she never once mentioned anything like that, and the only, my recollection is that the only thing she talked about was that happened when she was a real little girl.
-Let me tell you something about Deanna, she had some serious talent, I mean she was a professional caliber musician and singer.
+He loved to lie; he just loved, and he was always doing it.
+So yeah, he said that about her, but she never once mentioned anything like that.
+My recollection is that the only thing she talked about was what happened when she was a real little girl.
+Let me tell you something about Deanna: she had some serious talent, I mean, she was a professional caliber musician and singer.
 She was incredible.
 She was a nasty little shit, but she had talent, she had real talent.
 Loretta Cordell was unappreciated too.
 She was really good on that band organ.
-Deanna was having an affair with Loretta Cordell, and they were together a lot, they were, they were together a lot.
-Boy she could sing, God Damn, and she could play, she was just extraordinary.
+Deanna was having an affair with Loretta Cordell, and they were together a lot.
+Boy she could sing, God Damn, and she could play, she was just extraordinary.”

 [Q935: “This is Our Socialist Land!” plays]